How to Switch Banks

 List Recurring/Automatic Transactions

-- Automatic direct deposits
+- Automatic direct deposits: paycheck, pension, tax refunds

-You can check your statements in the last 12 months to ensure that you won't miss any during your transition to a new bank.
+Check your statements in the last 12 months to ensure that you won't miss any during your transition to a new bank.

-Additionally, if your current account has rewards, use them up so you don't forfeit them when you eventually close your account.
+Additionally, if your current bank account has rewards, use them up so you don't forfeit them when you eventually close your account.

 Open Your New Account